 Anyone in advertising can tell you that the “name of the game” is to create a brand word or phrase that becomes popular jargon.
 In the United States, industry-defining success stories include the brand-name Kleenex, which is used almost universally instead of the generic term: tissue.
 Then there’s Jell-o, which has come to mean any gelatin, to the chagrin of their competitors.
 Can anyone tell me the generic name for a Q-tip? (see answer at bottom)

-Ad agencies not only try to achieve such success for clients, but also to rename their own most “commonplace” tactics – names to make them more “sexy” or “edgy” – meaning more expensive.
+Ad agencies not only try to achieve such success for clients, but also to rename their own most “commonplace” tactics – names to make them more “sexy” or “disruptive” – meaning more expensive.
 Examples include renaming video production as “digital” (to the chagrin of video production companies) and renaming web development as “interactive” (to the chagrin of both web and interactive media designers).

 In the case of 360º video, I suspect that in their neo-faux-industrial meeting space at the agency Bull & Shite, a conversation went something like this: